A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 5. Feed on demand

-The newborn stage, particularly the early days and weeks, is not the time for strict schedules.
-This is when your baby can take a five-hour nap, only to take a 10-minute one next.
+The newborn stage, particularly the early days and weeks, is not the time for a strict feeding schedule.
+This is when your baby can take a five-hour nap, only to take a 20-minute one next.
 And the same is true for when and how long she sleeps as well.

-While she might cry because of a soiled diaper or uncomfortable pajamas, more often than not, she’s crying because she’s simply hungry.
-Remember, breast milk digests easily, which means she can be hungrier earlier than formula-fed babies.
+While she might cry because of a soiled diaper or uncomfortable pajamas, more often than not, your baby’s hunger is the likely cause.
+Breast milk digests easily, which means she can be hungrier earlier than formula-fed infants.

 For now, feed her when she’s hungry, knowing that this is a temporary and important stage in her growth.
 She knows what her body needs, and this is her way of letting you know she needs to eat.